 TGaz Editor: change the text in P248L3-5 as follows:

 Insert zero power GI and apply windowing: Prepend values of zero of length indicated by the TXVECTOR parameter GI_TYPE and apply windowing as described in 27.3.10 (Mathematical description of signals).
+The windowing function wHE-LTF(t) shall be zero for t withing the time of the zero GI.

 References: